The Newlywed Game: Eligibility

 Couples that had not yet celebrated their second anniversary were eligible to be contestants.
 As such, the majority of contestants were young adults.
 However, due to the rule of "couples being married two years or less", sometimes older couples were eligible, such as widowed senior citizens or divorced middle-aged people who had remarried.

 Gameplay

-For the first round, the wives were taken off the stage while the husbands were asked how they thought their wives would answer three questions.
-The wives were then brought back on stage and were asked for their answers for the same three questions.
-Once the wife gave her answer, the husband revealed the answer that he previously gave, which was written on a blue card.
-A match for that question was worth 5 points for the couple.
+Gameplay involves the host asking a series of provocative questions of a group of four newly-married couples.
+For the first round, the wives are taken off the stage while the husbands are asked how they think their wives would answer three questions.
+The wives are then brought back on stage and asked for their answers for the same three questions.
+Once the wife gives her answer, the husband reveals the answer that he previously gave, which is written on a blue card.
+Couples receive five points for a match.
+In the second round, the husbands' and wives' roles are reversed.
+Gameplay repeats in this fashion until a couple reaches 70 points, at which point that couple receives a prize.

-The roles were reversed in the second round, where the husbands were taken off the stage and the wives were asked four questions before the husbands were brought back on stage to give their answers.
-The first three questions in this round were worth 10 points each, and the final question was worth 25 points; Eubanks referred to this as the "25-point bonus question".
-The maximum possible score for any couple was 70 points.
-The couple with the highest score at the end of the second round won a prize that was "chosen just for you".
-(Actually, the couples had requested a certain prize and competed with other couples that had requested the same prize.)
-By 1987, this practice was eliminated.

-The grand prize was never a car or cash, but it could include just about anything else: appliances, furniture, home entertainment systems, a trailer or motorcycles, trips (complete with luggage and camera), etc. In the 1997 remake, the grand prize was always a trip, this time referred to as "a fabulous second honeymoon" instead of "a grand prize chosen just for you."